jschuel/tpc_data_processing/README.md

+**Note: [ROOT](https://root.cern/install/) is required to run these data processing scripts.
+I would recommend creating a new environment in anaconda and installing ROOT in that environment.**

 # tpc_data_processing
 This repository processes FE-I4 pixel chip data recorded using the pyBAR software package.
 The repository was built for the BEAST TPC detectors and includes the following: